-Managing your own keys can provide an additional layer of security and privacy, but with these benefits also come responsibilities:
+Managing your keys can provide an additional layer of security and privacy, but with these benefits also come responsibilities:

 - If you lose your encryption keys, you will not be able to decrypt any data encrypted with those lost keys

-Before configuring your Egnyte account with an external key management solution, you should work with your your key management provider to ensure that you are following best practices for protecting your keys.
+Before configuring your Egnyte account with an external key management solution, you should work with your key management provider to ensure that you are following best practices for protecting your keys.

-How it Works
+How It Works

 When configured to use an external key management system, Egnyte employs hierarchical key management — so Egnyte’s encryption key will be encrypted with the external key you manage.
 This additional layer of protection ensures that no one can access your data unless they have access to both the Egnyte key and the external key.